SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 procrastination_data$Income[is.na(procrastination_data$Income)] <- 0
 ```

-* Relabelling the number of sons data.
+* Relabeling the number of sons data.
 The data is labelled as Male and Female.
-Here we relabel the genders back to intergers with Male=1 and Female =2.
+Here we relabel the genders back to integers with Male=1 and Female =2.

 ```r